Spaanse Huis Naarden

 Past function

-Possibly the former church of the adjacent Guest House
+Probably the former chapel of the former adjacent guesthouse

 Rebuild